 Pages tagged "conservation"

 Michigan’s coastal dunes draw millions of visitors and drive our coastal economies, but development, sand mining and invasive species threaten our continued enjoyment of these unique ecosystems.
 We have the largest collection of freshwater dunes, and we know Michiganders would like to keep it that way – every stretch of our 300,000 acres-worth is important.

-The proliferation of natural gas fracking -- which uses sand to extract gas from underground cracks -- has renewed interests in mining after a forty-year moratorium on new sand mining permits.
-In recent years, real estate interests have weakened longstanding protections and made it easier to build roads through coastal dunes and construct buildings and water barriers that harden these dynamic dunes in place.
+The proliferation of natural gas fracking – which uses sand to extract gas from underground cracks – has renewed interests in mining after a forty-year moratorium on new sand mining permits.
+Meanwhile, real estate interests have weakened longstanding protections.
+It is now easier to build roads through coastal dunes and construct buildings and water barriers that harden these dynamic dunes in place.

 MEC is working to protect our dunes through research that helps us understand the dunes and what they mean to Michigan so we can advocate for policies that protect our dunes for future generations to enjoy.

-Since 2013, MEC has been seeking out the most knowledgeable experts to improve our understanding of Michigan’s dunes -- how they came to be, how they change and evolve naturally, and what is at risk if we continue to lose dunes to new development and continued mining.
+Since 2013, MEC has sought out the most knowledgeable experts to improve our understanding of Michigan’s dunes – how they came to be, how they change and evolve naturally, and what is at risk if we continue to lose dunes to new development and continued mining.